jasonnguyen0310/IR-Search-Engine/README.md

 [N-gram indexing](https://whoosh.readthedocs.io/en/latest/ngrams.html): Compares the positions of terms within a query to the positions of terms within a document.
 If trhere is a document with terms in the exact same position as the query, it wouyld be ranked higher than other documents.

 [Google's PageRank](https://en.wikipedia.org/wiki/PageRank): Pagerank is another weighting of documents that would give a document more weight if it had a lot of inlinks compared to one document that doesn't have a lot of inlinks.
-Algorithm:<br />
+Algorithm:
-	1. Start on a random page<br />
+  1. Start on a random page
-	2. Visit one of the outlinks based of equal probability<br />
+  2. Visit one of the outlinks based of equal probability
-	3. Keep on doing this until we reach a steady state of long term visit rates and use this as part of the rating, similar to a steady state of a markov chain.<br />
+  3. Keep on doing this until we reach a steady state of long term visit rates and use this as part of the rating, similar to a steady state of a markov chain.
   4. However, this random walk could result in dead end pages, so with 10 % probability jump to any random page.<br />
   5. We record the amount of visits a page gets and logically a page that gets visited more would be more important<br />

 **Retrieving relevant information based on cosine similarity**<br />
-Ranking documents in decreasing order of angle(query, document) is the same as ranking documents in increasing order of cosine(query, document):<br />
+Ranking documents in decreasing order of angle(query, document) is the same as ranking documents in increasing order of cosine(query, document):
-	1. Take the tf-idf score of both the query and document, for the document all of it is done beforehand, preprocessing.<br />
+  1. Take the tf-idf score of both the query and document, for the document all of it is done beforehand, preprocessing.
-	2. Normalize the tf-idf score using length normalization<br />
+  2. Normalize the tf-idf score using length normalization
-	3. Take cosine similarity of both of these scores using the dot product<br />
+  3. Take cosine similarity of both of these scores using the dot product
-	4. We repeat for each term within the query and sum it all up<br />
+  4. We repeat for each term within the query and sum it all up
-	5. Return the top 10 highest similar results, largest query-doc cosines.<br />
+  5. Return the top 10 highest similar results, largest query-doc cosines.
-	6. Pretty much solving the K-nearest neighbors for a query vector<br />
+  6. Pretty much solving the K-nearest neighbors for a query vector